Over 20,467 Site Visits - People Who Care About Our Community

 Chadds Ford Township, represented by its attorney, was also granted Party Status.

-The hearing has been continued and is scheduled to resume on March 18, 2026.
+The hearing has been continued several times and is scheduled to resume on May 20, 2026.

 Link to ZHB Board Concord